jiyuu-jin/zsh-toggle-prompt/README.md

 ## Usage

-To remove your current deafult zsh/bash prompt for the current session run:
+To remove your current default zsh/bash prompt for the current session run:

 ```shell
 remove-prompt